arkatebi/OpenWorld-problem/README.md

 <a name="genGeneCounts" />
 #### Generate Counts of Genes Annotated with Exp Evidence Codes

-This program will create a file with the number of genes whose annotations have experimental evidence codes in the UniProtKB/SwissProt files for a set of organismis over a series of time points.
-The simplest way to run the
+This program creates an output file listing the number of genes, whose annotations have experimental evidence codes in the UniProtKB/SwissProt annotation databases, for a set of organisms over a series of time points.
-program:
+One can run this program in the following way:

 ```
 python Count_genes -I1=sp_list.txt -I2=sprot_files.txt
 ```

-where the first input file, sp_list.txt, is a TWO column text file containing the list of species to be considered: the first column has the taxon ids and the second column has the organism names.
+The first input file, sp_list.txt, is a text file listing the species to be considered.
 The second input file, sprot_files.txt, is a file containing the UniprotKB/SwissProt filenames over a series of time points.
+Successful run of this program will create an output file, sprot_genes.stat.1, that will have the gene count valus.
+Repeated run of the program, will create subsequent versions of the output file.
+The program can take an optional output filename prefix as an additional argument as shown below and behave the same way as above.

+```
+python Count_genes -I1=sp_list.txt -I2=sprot_files.txt -O=geneCount.stat
+```

+##### File Formats

+###### First input file sp_list
+a TWO column text file containing the list of species to be considered: the first column has the taxon ids and the second column has the organism names.

+###### Second input file sprot_files.txt
+The second input file, sprot_files.txt, is a file containing the UniprotKB/SwissProt filenames over a series of time points.
 The file file format is one filename in each line.
 Blank lines are allowed.
-However, the filenames listed in this file must follow this specific naming format: uniprot_sprot.dat.2010_01 where the first part uniprot_sprot.dat. is a string in lowercase and the second part is a string in the format yyyy_mm, yyyy being a FOUR-digit year and mm a TWO-digit month.
+However, the filenames listed in this file must follow this specific naming
+format: uniprot_sprot.dat.2010_01 where the first part uniprot_sprot.dat. is a string in lowercase and the second part is a string in the format yyyy_mm, yyyy being a FOUR-digit year and mm a TWO-digit month.
 Also, the program will not accept any year before 2010.
 If the program does not find the files in the current or working directory, it will automatically download them.

+###### Output file sprot_genes.stat.1
-Successful run of this program will create an output file, sprot_genes.stat.1, which has two header lines: the first line has the taxonomy ids and the second has MFO, BPO, and CCO strings under each taxonomy id to indicate the ontological categories in Molecular Function, Biological Process, and Cellular Component, respectively.
+This has two header lines: the first line has the taxonomy ids and the second has MFO, BPO, and CCO strings under each taxonomy id to indicate the ontological categories in Molecular Function, Biological Process, and Cellular Component, respectively.
 The subsequent lines are for the gene count values: one row for each timepoint, containing the gene counts for each organism, in the same seqeuence as these organisms are found in the sp_list.txt file.
 For each organism, the file has THREE columns, for the gene counts in MFO, BPO, and CCO ontological categories.

-Repeated run of the program, will create subsequent versions of the output file.

-The program can also take an optional output filename prefix as an additional argument as shown below:

-```
-python Count_genes -I1=sp_list.txt -I2=sprot_files.txt -O=geneCount.stat
-```

-It will behave the same way as described above.

 ##### Execution time
 The UniProtKB/SwissProt files are large in size (each file several